textpattern/textpattern.github.io/brand/user-docs-collaboration.md

 5. editing
 6. publishing (i.e. made live on docs website)

-This isn’t a well-oiled machine and nobody is especially diligent about the workflow, but we try to fall into line for the sake of courtesy and not stepping on toes.
+This isn't a well-oiled machine and nobody is especially diligent about the workflow, but we try to fall into line for the sake of courtesy and not stepping on toes.

 #### Proposing